autistic-symposium/blockchain-infrastructure-design/token-scanner-api/README.md

 <br>

-##### 👉 this project implements a cli tool that indexes transfer events for a particular token, and is deployed to a restful api for fast balance and ownership statistics retrieval. this is the first step for training machine learning models on the chains (*e.g.*, high-frequency trading with deep learning).
+##### 👉 this project implements a cli tool that indexes transfer events for a particular token, and is deployed to a restful api for fast balance and ownership statistics retrieval.

 ##### 📚 more details can be found in my mirror post, **[quant #3: building a scalable event scanner for ethereum](https://mirror.xyz/steinkirch.eth/vSF18xcLyfXLIWwxjreRa3I_XskwgnjSc6pScegNJWI)**.